Jhgomez/StudyNotes/Android/ArchitectureComponents.md

 On Android 4.4 (API level 19) or higher, your app doesn't need to request any storage-related permissions to access app-specific directories within external storage.

 On devices that run Android 9 (API level 28) or lower, your app can access the app-specific files that belong to other apps, provided that your app has the appropriate storage permissions. apps that target Android 10 (API level 29) and higher are given scoped access into external storage, or scoped storage, by default.
 When scoped storage is enabled, apps cannot access the app-specific directories that belong to other apps.

+ Don't store executables or class files on external storage prior to dynamic loading.
+If your app does retrieve executable files from external storage, make sure the files are signed and cryptographically verified prior to dynamic loading(taken from "security checklist" documentation).

 #### Verify that Storage is Available
 Verify that the volume is accessible before trying to read app-specific data from, or write app-specific data to, external storage.